 When information arrives, it is first filtered by a user model that expresses the preferences and interests of an analyst.
 The arriving information is processed to extract its concepts and represent them in document graphs, which are then matched with user interests expressed as queries.
 The relevant information that passes the filtering is then matched with Bayesian network fragments representing common parts of terrorist activities, events, and situations.
-The syntax of the fragments is XMLBIF, and the semantics is determined by a domain ontology, consistent with Cyc, that was developed in Protégé and represented in RDF (Resource Description Framework).
+The syntax of the fragments is XMLBIF, and the semantics is determined by a domain ontology, consistent with Cyc, that was developed in Protégé and represented in RDF.

 Information that completely or partially matches the BN fragments is stored in a repository as instantiated fragments and made available to a composer.
 The composer combines the instantiated fragments into a situation-specific scenario, which is then analyzed to determine (1) if the situation is novel or surprising, (2) if the conclusion is particularly sensitive to any of the original pieces of information, and (3) if there is additional information that would be especially valuable in strengthening or changing the conclusion.
-The third kind of analysis is illustrated in Figure 9, for an example scenario.